UltraEngine/Documentation/Lua/Min.md

 # Min

-This function returns the minimum of two specified values.
+This function returns the maximum of two specified values.

 ## Syntax

-- **Min**(value0: number, value1: number): number
+- number **Min**(number value0, number value1)

 ## Returns

-Returns the lowest of the two specified values.
+Returns the highest of the two specified values.

 ## Example